To screen for, detect, and monitor excessive exposure to specific heavy metals

 - In pregnant women – miscarriage, premature labor

-People who may be exposed to metals in the workplace are usually monitored periodically.
+You may also be monitored periodically when you may be exposed to metals in the workplace.
+Frequency of monitoring will depend on level of initial exposure, presence or absence of ongoing exposure, and current intervention.
 Safety measures minimize risk to employees and help address problems when they are identified.
 The U.S. Occupational Safety and Health Administration (OSHA) regulates the use and monitoring of several toxic metals that may be found on the job.
 If excessive concentrations are detected, affected persons are monitored and steps are taken to reduce their exposure.

 What does the test result mean?

 Very low levels of many heavy metals may be present in the blood and urine of apparently healthy people because these metals are present throughout our environment.
-Recommendations for safe levels of heavy metals depend on the age of the person and may change over time as more information about their safety emerges.
+Recommendations for safe levels of heavy metals depend on your age and may change over time as more information about their safety becomes available.

-According to the Centers for Disease Control and Prevention, for example, scientists found measurable mercury in over 8,000 participants in a study conducted in 2004.
-A conclusion they came upon was that both blood and urine levels of mercury tend to increase with age.
-They also state that finding a measurable amount of mercury in blood or urine does not imply that levels of mercury cause an adverse health effect.
+According to the Centers for Disease Control and Prevention (CDC), for example, scientists found measurable mercury in over 8,000 participants in a study conducted in 2004.
+The CDC concluded that both blood and urine levels of mercury tend to increase with age.
+Detecting a measurable amount of mercury in blood or urine does not imply that levels of mercury cause an adverse health effect.
 Monitoring studies on mercury levels in the body provide physicians and public health officials with reference values so that they can determine whether people have been exposed to higher levels of mercury than are found in the general population.

 To learn more about minimal risk levels and/or health effects of a particular metal, visit the ToxFAQs™ section of the Agency for Toxic Substances and Disease Registry (ATSDR) website.